-You'll get to taste three of Dovetail's beers during this lengthy (but super-informative) tour, but the most interesting moment comes when participants are asked to sample three different types of water.
-Dovetail uses a reverse osmosis to try to replicate the water of Pilsen, the Bohemian city where the pilsner beer was born—the resulting liquid is noticeably different from what comes out of the average Chicago tap.
-The European-style touches don't end there; you'll also see a giant steel tub that is used to expose wild beers to natural bacteria in the air.
-When the tour is over, continue to pretend you're in Germany with a radler and a pretzel in Dovetail's taproom.
+You'll get to taste three of Dovetail's beers during this lengthy (and super-informative) tour, but the most interesting moment comes when participants are asked to sample three different types of water.
+Dovetail uses reverse osmosis to try to replicate the water of Pilsen, the Bohemian city where the pilsner beer was born—the resulting liquid is noticeably different from what comes out of the average Chicago tap.
+The European-style touches don't end there; you'll also see a giant steel tub that is used to expose wild beers to natural bacteria in the air and a copper kettle that's more than 100 years old.
+When the tour is over, continue pretending that you're in Germany with a radler and a pretzel in Dovetail's taproom.

-Booze included: Three 10-ounce pours selected by the tour guide.
+Booze included: Three .3L pours selected by the tour guide.

 When Lagunitas opened, it immediately became the largest brewery in Chicago.
 Housed in an old steel distribution plant in Douglas Park, the brewery is a massive operation, filled with giant tanks and whirring machines.
-The tasting tour we went on lasted an hour and 15 minutes, and 45 of those minutes were spent drinking beer.
-The rest of the tour was held on a catwalk, so you’re able to overlook the whole operation.
-But by the time the tour started, everyone was buzzed and we had a hard time hearing our guide over other tour groups and general brewery buzz.
+The place is churning out so much beer that Lagunitas is able to offer free (!) tasting tours seven days a week, taking visitors on an hour-long journey that includes plenty of samples.
+Much of the tour takes place on a catwalk, so you’re able to overlook the whole operation.
+Try not to get too buzzed before the tour starts or you may have a hard time hearing the guide over other tour groups and the hum of the brewery equipment.

 Booze included: Not a drop.
 Before you protest, though, keep in mind that the tour’s free—and according to the guide, you can generally score a few gratis samples in the pub post-tour as long as you ask your server nicely.

-The brewery housed behind Off Color's Mousetrap taproom isn't large, but a weekly 45-minute tour (capped at 15 participants) is full of fun facts about the team's origins and process.
-The tanks and barrels in the space house many of the brewery's one-off creations, so the tour also functions as a sneak peek at what Off Color is doing next.
-Once your stroll through the brewery is over, you can order from nearby Pizzeria Bebu and sample some of the new, intriguing beverages on tap.
+The brewery housed behind Off Color's Mousetrap taproom isn't large, but a weekly 45-minute tour (capped at 15 participants) is full of fun facts about the team's origins and process, some of which are listed on a handwritten Frequently Asked Questions poster taped to one of the brewery's tanks.
+The barrels in the space house many of the brewery's one-off creations, so the tour also functions as a sneak peek at what Off Color is doing next.
+Once your stroll through the brewery is over, you can order from nearby Pizzeria Bebu (or hit the salad bar at Whole Foods) and sample some of the new, intriguing beverages on tap.

 Booze included: One free taster to enjoy while you walk through the brewery.

-Tours: Sundays at 3 and 6pm.
+Tours: Sundays at 1 and 3pm.
 Reservations highly recommended.
-Free.—ZL
+Free.

 Booze included: You can pick a pint of 5 Rabbit beer to sip during the tour, and you can take the glass home with you.

 First things first: Get in line early.
 Tours are capped at 60 people and it took us three tries to get in.
 The cap "weeds out the weenies," our tour guide explained.
-The brewery is filled with brewing equipment, kegging gear and fermenters that produce experimental beers.
+Half Acre's original brewery is filled with brewing equipment, kegging gear and fermenters that produce experimental beers.
 The more than two-hour tour is the longest we went on, and your patience is rewarded with plenty of cold beverages.
-If you want to learn even more about Half Acre, take a trip to the gigantic Balmoral brewery, where flagship beers like Daisy Cutter and Pony Pilsener are produced and canned.
+If you want to learn even more about Half Acre, take a trip to the gigantic Balmoral brewery, where flagship beers like Daisy Cutter and Pony Pilsner are produced and canned.